 Thanks to advancements in modern dentistry, SDF dental fillings are readily available in our North Liberty dental practice.

-Knowing how to maintain healthy teeth and prevent cavities is essential at every stage in life.
-Our dental team can work with you on an individual basis to asses your cavities risk and develop a prevention plan that is right for you.
+Knowing how to maintain healthy teeth and prevent cavities is important at every stage of life.
+Our dental team can work with you to assess your cavity risk.
+Then we will develop a prevention plan that is right for you.
 Your plan may include additional visits to our dental office for routine screenings and dental cleanings.

-In the meantime, incorporating these key oral health practices can help improve your oral health.
+In the meantime, add these key oral health practices to your daily habits to help improve your oral health.

 - Reduce sugary foods and beverages in your diet